marxnebula/CSharp_PalindromeTest/README.md

 Designed in Microsoft Visual Studio 2013 using C#.

-To view code, please go to
+To view code, please go to the folder PalindromTest and click on Program.cs